Vision-CAIR/MiniGPT-4/README.md

 **1. Prepare the code and the environment**

-Git clone our repository, creating a python environment and ativate it via the following command
+Git clone our repository, creating a python environment and activate it via the following command

 ```bash
 git clone https://github.com/Vision-CAIR/MiniGPT-4.git